 An award-winning artist and author, Eady’s artwork is inspired by and remains focused on the history of free Blacks in the South prior to the Civil War.
 His painting depicting an early Black jockey, “American Jockey” is in the permanent collection of the Appleton Museum of Art.
 His painting “Anna” won the Grand Prize at the 2021 ArtFields in Lake City, South Carolina.
 In 2022, Eady returned to ArtFields as a judge.

-Eady, who teaches art education at Belleview High School, was one of only five recipients of the 2022 State Teaching Artist Residency (STAR).
+Eady was one of only five recipients of the 2022 State Teaching Artist Residency (STAR).
 The STAR program, dating back to 2011, is designed to honor and nourish Florida public school art educators.
-Through his artwork, Eady strives to disrupt mainstream images of history, providing an accurate portrayal of the early South with hopes to improve social discord.
+Click here to visit the artist’s website.